-How to factory reset an iPhone (every generation)
+How to Factory Reset an iPhone 7 and Every Generation

 Step 2: Access the Reset menu

-Tap the main Settings icon when viewing the home screen, select General on the resulting menu, and tap the Reset button at the bottom of the resulting page.
+Tap the main Settings icon when viewing the home screen, select General from the resulting menu, and tap the Reset button at the bottom of the resulting page.

 Step 3: Reset your iPhone